Tønnesminde: 2016

 During the 2016 excavations at Tonnesminde, archaeologists studied a Late Iron Age or Early Viking Age long house, several cooking pits, a large cultural layer, and many pits and postholes.
 Finds included bone fragments, ceramics, flint flakes and scrapers, charcoal and grain (collected from flotation samples).

 2017

 The 2017 excavation covered an area of 1200m2 containing three Viking Age pit houses of varying depths, as well as two cooking pits and over one hundred postholes.
 Finds included worked pieces of flint from the Stone Age, two spindle whorls, a small piece of amber, and a wide array of ceramic pieces, several of which were rim sherds from the Viking Age.
 Many bones, including a large jawbone with one tooth attached to it, were found in one of the pit houses, pit C-14.
 The same pit house contained layers of burnt, red clay in the northern side of the unit, suggesting that the pit house or at least remnants of it was burned down after its destruction.

-Hope the team will come back and dig more to fint the big house, the graves etc.